Can you grow a company from a small CEE country? What’s it like aboard the Slovak #AirForceOne?

 - All the company leaders I mention below, as well as the US investors, agree there is a strong talent base in CEE

 - A fairly small market which allows for less costly “mistakes” and faster pivots

 - On a fun side-note: even early stage scale-ups have access to the visibility and interest of the Slovak President and often a seat aboard his Presidential Airbus which in NYC was parked close the President Trumps AirForceOne 😉

 - A common denominator was a lack of capital and the fact that the capital is provided at later stages than say in the US

-- Without a US presence active VCs are not able to provide their involvement due to the time difference and travel time and thus are weary to invest
+- Without a US presence, active VCs are not able to provide their involvement due to the time difference and travel time and thus are wary to invest

 - There is still an issue of “image”, being from Eastern Europe companies have to go an extra mile to prove their abilities